UIUC-iSchool-DataViz/fall2018/week13/index.md

 ---
 layout: week
+visible: true
 ---

-# Week 13 - A Few Other Tools
+# Week 13 - Scavenger Hunt and Big Data

-This week we covered a handful of other tools that we've only briefly talked about as well as participated in a "scavenger hunt" for data.
+This week we briefly talked about very large data and then we had a "scavenger hunt."